-Into the bowl, I stirred in ¼ cup each of flour and water.
+Into the bowl, I stirred in ¼ cup each of bakers flour and filtered water.
 It was then covered with clingfilm and left on the bench.

-Into the container, I stirred in ¼ cup each of flour and water.
+Into the container, I stirred in ¼ cup each of bakers flour and filtered water.
 It was then covered and returned to the fridge for next time.
 Always remember to feed your fridge starter every week or so to keep it alive.

-At 5.00pm, I gave the starter on the bench another ¼ cup flour/water feed.
+At 5.00pm, I gave the starter on the bench another ¼ cup bakers flour / filtered water feed.

-At 10.00pm, I gave her a final feed of ½ cup each of flour and water (the little extra just to get her through the night)…
+At 10.00pm, I gave her a final feed of ½ cup each of bakers flour and filtered water (the little extra just to get her through the night)…

 . . . . .

 At 6.00 am the following morning, the starter was fluffy and bubbly and frothy.

 Please trust me on this: don’t bother trying to bake bread if your starter is sluggish – you’ll just end up with a flat loaf.
 It needs to be at least this chirpy before you begin…